spencerbraun/stats_notes/STATS200/Statistical_Inference_Hypothesis_Testing.md

 ##### Nonparametric Method - Wilcoxon Signed Rank Test

 * Under the null of equal distributions, if we were to order the differences according to their absolute values and rank them from smallest to largest, the expected rank sums for the negative and positive differences would be equal.
+* Non parametric version of the paired sample t test and does not depend on normality.
+Also insensitive to outliers since uses ranks.
+Preferable for small samples since nearly has the power of the t-test with normal samples too.
 * Procedure
   * Calculate differences $D_i$, removing differences equal to 0.
 Under the null D is symmetric about 0
   * Rank by absolute values of the diffs, averaging the ranks for tied differences